ruo-yu-Pan/bycatch-data-improves-SDM/README.md

 4. Run the scripts in the folder, integrate_bycatch, one by one in order (From 1st to 13th scripts).

 # Contact
-If you find any bugs or have any questions about the implementation, pelease contact us via elthina02017@gmail.com
+If you find any bugs or have any questions about the implementation, please contact us via elthina02017@gmail.com